 Here Martyn gives us an exclusive insight into the evolution of Virgin Atlantic’s UX, which needs to adapt to a wide range of user needs while blurring the lines between digital and physical.

-What was Virgin Atlantic’s digital user experience like at the very beginning?
+What was the airline’s digital user experience like at the beginning?

 Martyn: Virgin Atlantic was launched in 1984, so like any company of its age it has adopted digital services, rather than launching with them.